 Every device we use contains a circuit in it.
 A circuit consists of some circuit elements that are used for different purposes.
-These circuit elements in a circuit can be connected in different ways depending on the functions for which these circuits are going to be used.
-Based on these connections of elements, electric circuits are classified into five major types.
-Again, depending on the types of elements used, there are some other types of circuits as well.
+These elements in a circuit can be connected in different ways depending on the functions for which these circuits are used.
+Based on the types of connections of the elements, electric circuits are classified into five major types.
+Again, depending on the types of elements used, we can have some other types of circuits as well.
 In this conceptual post, I’m going to explain all these types of electric circuits with their proper diagrams.

 Contents in this article:

 - What is an Electric Circuit?

 - What are the different types of Electric Circuits?

 - Types of Electric circuits on the basis of circuit connections